Cloud Computing for Advanced Analytics and Artificial Intelligence

 - Activities focused on the acquisition of theoretical knowledge.
 Regular and consistent attendance is expected and to be able to discuss concepts covered during class.
 The theoretical activities include participatory lecture classes, which explain the basic contents of the course.

-- Activities focused on the acquisition of knowledge through experimentation by “learn by doing” approach in lab sessions.
-Hands-on sessions will be conducted during lab sessions .
-Each hands-on will involve writing a lab report with all the results to be delivered one week later.
+- Activities focused on the acquisition of knowledge through experimentation by “learn by doing” approach mixing theory and practice in regular class sessions on Tuesdays and Fridays (each hands-on will involve writing a report with all the results to be delivered to the “Racó”).

-- Homework will be assigned weekly that includes reading documentation that expands the concepts introduced during lectures, and periodically will include reading research papers related with the lecture of the week, and prepare short presentations (with slides that will be submitted to the Racó).
-Some students/groups randomly chosen will present the their short presentation.
+- Homework will be assigned weekly that includes, finish hands-on by your own, reading the documentation that expands the concepts introduced during lectures, and periodically will include reading research papers related with the lecture of the week and prepare short presentations (with slides that will be submitted to the “Racó”).
+Some students/groups randomly chosen will present their short presentation.

 The evaluation of this course will take into account different items:

-- Lab sessions (+ Lab reports) will account for 50% of the grade
+- Hands-on (+reports) will account for 41% of the grade

 Python is the programming language of choice for the labs sessions of this course.
 It is assumed that the student has a basic knowledge of Python prior to starting classes.

-Also prior exposure to Git and experience with Linux basics will be necessary.
-If the student does not have this previous knowledge, they should follow this homework during the first week of the course (or before) that provide a fast-paced introduction to the basic characteristics of Python and git:
+Also, prior exposure to Git and experience with Linux basics will be necessary.
+If the student does not have this previous knowledge, they should follow this homework during the first week of the course (week 16-20/April/2018 or before) that provide a fast-paced introduction to the basic characteristics of Python and git:

 Class handouts and materials associated with this class can be found on the Racó (FIB intranet) or through links on this page.